 Estimated Processing Times Don’t Match Historical Average Processing Times

-When a prospective investor sees 35.5 to 68.5 months listed as the estimated processing times for an I-526 petition, they may lose motivation to make an EB5 investment.
+When a prospective investor sees 47.2 to 58.5 months listed as the estimated processing times for an I-526 petition, they may lose motivation to make an EB5 investment.
 But the estimated processing time range is misleading for numerous reasons, the first being that the majority of I-526 petitions are processed outside the range.

-Proposed EB-5 Reform
+EB-5 Reform in Congress

 Biden’s Proposed USCIS Reform

-For example, the bill endeavors to recapture unused visas and reuse them in the same program the next fiscal year instead of rolling them over to other programs, which could prove crucial for the EB-5 program to retain the thousands of extra visas allocated to it in FY2021.
+For example, the bill endeavored to recapture unused visas and reuse them in the same program the next fiscal year instead of rolling them over to other programs.
+This could prove crucial for the EB-5 program to retain the thousands of extra visas allocated to it in FY2021.

-For Chinese investors, whose disinterest in the EB-5 program may be particularly strong given the massive Chinese backlog, Biden’s proposed USCIS reform offers important changes.
+For Chinese investors, who may hesitate to make an EB-5 investment given the massive backlog of Chinese EB-5 petitions, Biden’s proposed USCIS reform offers important changes.
 One of them is a mandate for USCIS to clear its many lengthy backlogs, which could finally end the years-long wait Chinese EB5 investment participants have been subject to.

 Beat the Rush: The Best Time to Invest Is Now

-Considering the massive, wide-reaching, and positive effects these proposed changes would have on the EB-5 industry, enactment of either one (or better, both) could see a flood of new I-526 applications, and those who beat the rush would clearly be in a preferable position.
+Considering the massive, wide-reaching, and positive effects these proposed changes would have on the EB-5 industry, enactment of either one (or, better, both) could see a flood of new I-526 applications, and those who beat the rush would clearly be in a preferable position.

 The outlook for new EB-5 applicants may look bleak, given the data.
 But the reality is that the pandemic has been impacting processing times with the EB-5 program, and Congress has now taken steps to fight back.